 The best approach is to market your business all the time at a nice, consistent pace, even when you’re busy.
 This will ensure that you maintain a steady stream of new projects, and you won’t go through the feast or famine cycle that happens when you’re only marketing sporadically.

 Lori Widmer – Words on a Page

 I’ve been a long time reader of Lori’s Words on a Page blog.
-Her “About Writing Squared” forum which she co-owns with Anne Wayman has saved my business and sanity on more occasions than I can count.
+I got to know her better in the “About Writing Squared” forum.
+Her advice (and that of the other freelancers in the forum) has saved my business and sanity on more occasions than I can count.

 Even though I haven’t been active in the forum for a few months, the initial support and business advice I got from Lori and other experienced freelancers there is worth its weight in gold.